FOdeks/terraform-beginner-bootcamp-2023/journal/week0.md

 #### Note: S3 Bucket Creation
 [Bucket Naming Rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)

 In creating the S3 Bucket, and using the random provider to generate a bucket name, upper case characters which violated the bucket naming rules were generated.
 We reviewed the Random documentation and reset the random_string options.
-We added 'lower=true', 'upper=false' and 'special=false'.
+We added `lower=true`, `upper=false` and `special=false`.

 ## Issues with Terraform Cloud Login and Gitpod Workspace